omgitsjan/CloudSpike/README.md

 | Secondary Blue | ![#2b5664](https://via.placeholder.com/10/2b5664?text=+) #2b5664 |
 | Secondary Green | ![#417c80](https://via.placeholder.com/10/417c80?text=+) #417c80 |
 | Primary Green | ![#58a29d](https://via.placeholder.com/10/58a29d?text=+) #58a29d |

-## Support

-If you have any questions or feedback, please write me on Discord (omgitsjan).

 ### Learn More